ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/README.md

 # MM/GBSA Directory

-This directory contains MM/GBSA workflows and result files for the KDM5C benchmarking systems evaluated in this study.
+This directory contains the MM/GBSA workflows, input files, execution scripts, and result files for the four KDM5C benchmarking systems evaluated in this study.

 ## Systems included

-- `01_5FWJ_holo` — crystal-structure-based holo system
+- `01_5FWJ_holo` — holo system based on the experimental crystal structure
-- `02_5FWJ_apo` — crystal-structure-based apo system
+- `02_5FWJ_apo` — apo system based on the experimental crystal structure
-- `03_AlphaFold_PAF` — public AlphaFold-derived model
+- `03_AlphaFold_PAF` — system based on the public AlphaFold model
-- `04_AlphaFold_CAF` — custom AlphaFold-derived model
+- `04_AlphaFold_CAF` — system based on the custom AlphaFold model
+- `05_MMGBSA_Calculation_and_Summary` — notebooks and combined summary tables for cross-system MM/GBSA result processing

-## Folder organization
+## Directory organization

 This directory is organized by system.
-Each system-specific folder contains the MM/GBSA input files, execution scripts, and result files for that system.
+Each system-specific folder contains the files used to prepare, run, and summarize MM/GBSA calculations for that system.

 Each system folder may include:

-- `input/` — shared MM/GBSA input files, including `mmpbsa.in`, index files, and setup notes
+- `input/` — MM/GBSA input files, including `mmpbsa.in`, index files, and related setup files
 - `scripts/` — shell scripts used to run MM/GBSA calculations for individual replicas
-- `results/` — replica-specific MM/GBSA outputs and system-level summary tables
+- `results/` — replica-level MM/GBSA output files and processed summary tables
-- `README.md` — overview of the MM/GBSA workflow and file organization for that system
+- `README.md` — overview of the workflow, folder structure, and file descriptions for that system

-Within the `results/` directory, each system-specific folder may contain:
+Within the `results/` directory, files may be organized as:

-- `rep1/`, `rep2/`, `rep3/` — output files from individual MM/GBSA runs for each replica
+- `rep1/`, `rep2/`, `rep3/` — output files generated from individual replica calculations
-- `summary/` — cleaned summary tables for comparison across replicas
+- `summary/` — processed summary tables used for comparison across replicas

 ## Main files

-The main MM/GBSA-related files in each system directory may include:
+Representative MM/GBSA-related files in each system directory may include:

-- `mmpbsa.in` — MM/GBSA input parameter file
+- `mmpbsa.in` — input parameter file for MM/GBSA calculations
 - `*.ndx` — index files defining receptor and ligand groups
-- `run_mmgbsa_rep*.sh` — execution scripts for MM/GBSA calculations
+- `run_mmgbsa*.sh` — shell scripts used to execute MM/GBSA calculations
-- `gmx_MMPBSA*.log` — execution logs containing the exact command, selected groups, and run status
+- `gmx_MMGBSA*.log` — run logs containing command-line details, selected groups, and execution status
-- `FINAL_RESULTS_MMPBSA*.dat` — final MM/GBSA energy summaries
+- `FINAL_RESULTS_MMGBSA*.dat` — final MM/GBSA energy summary files
-- `FINAL_RESULTS_PER_FRAME*.dat` — per-frame MM/GBSA energy results
+- `FINAL_RESULTS_PER_FRAME*.dat` — per-frame MM/GBSA energy output files

+## Cross-system summary folder

+The `05_MMGBSA_Calculation_and_Summary` folder contains:

+- Jupyter notebooks used to extract, process, and summarize MM/GBSA results
+- combined per-replica summary tables across all systems
+- combined across-replica summary tables across all systems
+- documentation describing the overall MM/GBSA post-processing workflow

 ## Notes

-Not all MM/GBSA result types may be present for every system.
-For example, per-residue decomposition files are included only when decomposition analysis was performed.
-File naming may vary slightly across systems depending on the replica-specific naming convention used.
+- Not all file types are present for every system.
+- Some analyses, such as per-residue decomposition, are included only when that calculation was performed.
+- File naming may vary slightly across systems depending on replica-specific naming conventions.
+- Although some output filenames contain `MMPBSA`, files containing the `EGB` term correspond to MM/GBSA results.
+- System-specific summary tables are stored in each system’s `results/summary/` directory, whereas combined cross-system summary tables are stored in `05_MMGBSA_Calculation_and_Summary/`.